auth0/docs/articles/appliance/overview.md

 *Pros*:

 * Jumphost provides a single point of access and auditing
-* Audit, session recording, VPN access to Jumphost, and Identity Management done by Auth0
+* Audit, session recording, VPN access to Jumphost, and Identity Management is done by Auth0
 * Disabling Auth0 access is as simple as shutting down a server
 * Could be installed in DMZ if needed

 *Cons*:

-* Additional virtual Jumphost required in customer infrastructure.
+* Additional virtual Jumphost required in customer infrastructure

 ### Option 3: VPN